ZenLedger Review

 Yes, and this is rare for crypto tax software.
 ZenLedger offers phone support with live representatives.
 Per user reports, typical wait times are under 15 minutes.
 Phone support is available during Pacific time business hours.
 Email support is offered with 24-hour response times and live chat is available during business hours.

 ZenLedger officially supports the USA, UK, Canada, and Australia with country-specific tax forms.
 The platform is heavily optimized for US tax filing with IRS forms.
-Users in other countries can still use ZenLedger for portfolio tracking and transaction history, but you would need to manually format data for your local tax authority.
+Users outside the supported filing countries can use portfolio tracking and transaction history.
+Local tax reports may need manual formatting.
 For non-US users, Koinly typically offers better international support.

 No deposit required to explore